MckallanBernardo/PRP-Digital-Portfolio/README.md

 <br><br>
 **Action:** I undertook the program and took part in the engaging quizzes.
 <br><br>
-**Result:** I gained deeper understanding of whether or not a career is suited for me or not.
+**Result:** I gained a deeper understanding of whether or not a career is suited for me or not.
 <br>
 ***
 ## Skills and Interests